 Early Childhood Education.
 The early childhood education program provides preparation for teaching in four- and five-year kindergartens and in the primary grades (PK-3).
 A substantial portion of the curriculum consists of course work in the liberal arts to establish a broad educational background prior to the professional sequence of courses.
 The professional sequence provides content and direct opportunities for field clinical experience.
-The final experience is a semester-long student teaching assignment of which half is in a pre-primary (4K or 5K) setting and half in a primary setting (grades 1, 2 or 3).
+The final experience is a semester-long student teaching assignment.